 It was a good way to celebrate the end of the term.

 4. The significance of finding mica at the Lawson Site

-The Neutral Attawandaron engaged in trade or other forms of interaction with other cultural groups along the Atlantic Seaboard, Lake Superior, Ohio, Michigan, Pennsylvania, and Illinois.
-Mica demonstrates the interaction/trade of the Hopewell culture of Ohio with other cultures to the east.
+The Haudenosaunee and Anishinabe communities of this area engaged in trade or other forms of interaction with other cultural groups along the Atlantic Seaboard, Lake Superior, Ohio, Michigan, Pennsylvania, and Illinois.
+Mica demonstrates the interaction and trade of the Hopewell culture of Ohio with other cultures to the east.
 Mica was used for personal adornment, as a type of mirror, and for spiritual purposes.

 5. Why the reconstructed longhouse on the Lawson Site looks different from examples found in the museum’s gallery.

-Every five years, the longhouse gets recovered in a new birch bark exterior.
 Larry McLeod, a Sagamok First Nation member and Ojibway elder from North Bay, completed the most recent repairs in 2013 with a team of eight others.
-They brought in materials — tamarack poles, birch bark and spruce roots — from northern Ontario.
+They brought in materials — tamarack poles, birch bark and spruce roots — from Northern Ontario.

 6. Games you can play with these bones.

-These are deer phalanges found on the Lawson Site believed to be for a cup and pin game.
+These are deer phalanges, found on the Lawson Site, believed to possibly have been used for a cup and pin game.

 There are two main types of modified deer phalanges: